MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/wpf-winforms.md

 ```

 > [!NOTE]
-> If you use the App Center SDK in a portable project, you must install the packages in each of the projects: the portable, and the project that is running the WPF/WinForms app.
+> If you use the App Center SDK in a portable project, you must install the packages in each of the projects: the portable, and the project that's running the WPF/WinForms app.
 To do that, you should open each sub-project and follow the corresponding steps described in [Visual Studio](#visual-studio) section.

 ## 5. Start the SDK